-Sacrificing performance for a more compact size and easy installation, USB WiFi adapters are best for people who just want a WiFi connection without the need for high performance.
+Sacrificing performance for a more compact size and easy installation, USB WiFi adapters are best for people who want a WiFi connection without needing high performance.

-Just as the name suggests, USB WiFi adapters get fitted into USB ports and from there can connect to a WiFi network.
+As the name suggests, USB WiFi adapters fit into USB ports and connect to a WiFi network.

-With their ease of setup, they can prove very useful for both novice and expert users alike.
+Their ease of setup can prove very useful for novice and expert users.

-Unlike with PCIe WiFi cards, USB WiFi is very simple to set up.
+Unlike PCIe WiFi cards, USB WiFi is straightforward to set up.
 You will hardly need any equipment.
-With a free USB port on a computer, you can go ahead and plug the device in.
+You can plug the device in with a free USB port on a computer.
 Once the drivers are correctly installed, you will be ready to go.

-The performance of a USB WiFi adapter depends on a lot of factors including the USB port that it is plugged into.
-Nevertheless, most of the USB WiFi card still conform to older WiFi 5 or the 802.11ac protocol.
+The performance of a USB WiFi adapter depends on many factors, including the USB port that it is plugged into.
+Nevertheless, most USB WiFi cards still conform to older WiFi 5 or the 802.11ac protocol.

-As mentioned earlier, the performance of the PCIe WiFi card is much better due to the fact that most of the newer cards conform to the WiFi 6 protocol.
+As mentioned earlier, the PCIe WiFi card performs much better because most newer cards conform to the WiFi 6 protocol.
 They have a max transfer speed of 2.4 Gbps.

-USB WiFi cards, on the other hand, still operate at the speed of WiFi 5.
+On the other hand, USB WiFi cards still operate at the speed of WiFi 5.
 They have a max transfer speed of 867 Mbps.

 The USB version also has a lot of impact on the performance of the USB WiFi card.
-Make sure that you get a USB 3.0 WiFi Card and not a 2.0 card.
+Ensure you get a USB 3.0 WiFi Card and not a 2.0 card.

 The following video shows how a WiFi 6 card compares to a WiFi dongle in terms of performance.